Body Program: Unlock your healthiest body yet. Start now

 While it can take up to a year or more to see the full effects of Mounjaro, many people begin losing weight within a few weeks of starting the drug.

-One large study showed an average of ~6% weight loss by week 8.
+One large study showed an average of about 6% weight loss by week 8.
 That average percentage continued to increase throughout the 72-week study period.
 You can expect more dramatic results with a higher dose, but know that side effects are also dose-dependent; the dose your provider recommends will depend on how you’re tolerating the side effects.

 Mounjaro side effects and considerations